Tina Chow: Later years and death

 In June 1989, Chow was diagnosed with AIDS.
-She had contracted HIV in late 1985 after having an affair with French aristocrat Kim d'Estainville who died of AIDS in January 1990.
+She had contracted HIV in late 1985 through an affair with French aristocrat Kim d'Estainville, who died of AIDS in January 1990.
 She made her diagnosis public in an effort to educate others and continued working as an AIDS activist and with AIDS charities, including Project Angel Food.
 Chow continued designing jewelry.

 Chow moved to California, where she chose to treat her illness with meditation and a macrobiotic diet.
 On January 24, 1992, she died of complications from AIDS at her home in Pacific Palisades at the age of 41.